BananaFalls/LDPC-NeuralNetwork-Decoder/ldpc_neural_decoder/README.md

 6. **BaseGraphGNNDecoder**: Extends the GNN approach for 5G LDPC base graph structure.

 For more details, see [GNN LDPC Decoder README](models/README_GNN_LDPC.md).

-### Message-Centered GNN LDPC Decoder

-The message-centered GNN LDPC decoder implements a novel approach by treating messages as nodes in the GNN:

-1. **MessageGNNLayer**: Core component that implements message passing between message nodes.
-2. **MessageGNNDecoder**: Main decoder class that manages the overall decoding process.
-3. **TannerToMessageGraph**: Utility class to convert a Tanner graph to a message-centered graph.

-Key advantages:
-- More natural representation of belief propagation
-- Enhanced parameter sharing across similar message types
-- Improved generalization to different code structures
-- Reduced parameter count compared to node-centered GNNs

-For more details, see [Message GNN LDPC Decoder README](models/README_MESSAGE_GNN.md).

 ### Traditional Decoders